danieltao/vr_sickness_flownet2/README.md

 Video to frame: video_processing.py line38: path = your video path; line39: name =  your video name.
 Output frames to folder "~/original-frames/<video name>/"

+Equirectangular image to perspective image based on the view:
+    class Enquirec2Perspec:
+        __init__(self, img):
+            img: left eye's current frame of the panoramic video (top half of the video) GetPerspective(self, FOV, THETA, PHI, height, width):
+            1. FOV: horizontal field of view in degrees. *Here we need to set it as 104.*
+            2. THETA: left/right angle in degrees of view center(right direction is positive, left direction is negative)
+            3. PHI: up/down angle in degrees of view center(up direction is positive, down direction is negative)
+            4. height, width: height/width of the output viewport image, should fit the resolution of each eye's viewport. *Here we need to set them as 1440, 1600.*

+     *For the viewport at center, the THETA, PHI should be 0, 0.
+Once you have the perpective images from the ceter view for the left eye, use following code to get optical flow.*

 Perspective view: 360to2d.py <video name>.
 (Change 360to2d.py line117 to your frames folder address).
 Output: each frame of perspective view.
 Stored at "~/vr_sickness/perspectives_<video name>/left_eye/theta_" + str(theta) + "_phi_" + str(phi) + "/" folder.

 To get optical flow: run.sh parameter.--inference_dataset_root <frames dir> --name <name of run> --save_dir <target dir to save to>